JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 #### Build and render the shopping list

-Next, implement the `app` component.
+Next, implement the `App` component.
 For the shopping list application, it needs to:

 * Keep the "local state" of the shopping list to understand which elements to display
 * Load the shopping list elements from the server and set the state accordingly